matthew-64/ZizZag_Android/README.md

 Note: This is not a new concept.
 The idea has been though of well before I built this.
-This project was designed to give me experience in building and launching to the google play store.
-About a year after its publication to the google play store, it was removed.
+This project was designed to give me experience in building and launching an app to the Google Play Store.
+About a year after its publication to the Google Play Store, it was removed.
 However this is not a problem.
-The aim of this project was for me to learn.
+The aim of this project was simply for me to learn.

 *All missions acomplished*